Al-Ahli Arab Hospital explosion: Reactions

-Hezbollah (Lebanon)
+Hezbollah

-Hezbollah said the blast was an Israeli "massacre" and called for a "day of rage" on 18 October against Israel and Biden's pending visit to the Middle East.
-Following the hospital blast, Hezbollah, a Lebanese Shiite militia supported by Iran and aligned with Hamas, declared a "day of rage against the enemy" on Wednesday.
-In response, numerous protesters congregated outside the French and US embassies in Lebanon's capital, hurling stones at the buildings while chanting slogans such as "death to America" and "death to Israel," as reported by AFP.
+Hezbollah, a Lebanese Shia militia supported by the Islamic Republic of Iran and aligned with Hamas, said the blast was an Israeli "massacre" and called for a "day of rage" on 18 October against Israel and Biden's pending visit to the Middle East.
+Following the hospital blast, Hezbollah declared a "day of rage against the enemy" on Wednesday.
+In response, numerous protesters congregated outside the French and U.S. embassies in Lebanon's capital, hurling stones at the buildings while chanting slogans such as "death to America" and "death to Israel," as reported by AFP.
 In light of the situation, the Beirut government made the decision to shut down schools throughout the country on Wednesday.

 Qatar

 Qatar condemned what they described as "a dangerous escalation".

 Saudi Arabia

-Saudi Arabia condemned "the forces of the occupation" for the alleged attack, which it described as a "heinous crime".
+The Kingdom of Saudi Arabia (KSA) condemned: "the forces of the occupation" for the alleged attack, which it described as a: "heinous crime".

 Russia

-Russia and the United Arab Emirates called for an urgent meeting of the UN Security Council.
-The king of Jordan, Abdullah II, said that the Middle East was "on the brink of falling into the abyss" amid fears that the conflict could escalate into a wider war involving other armed groups.
-Dmitry Medvedev, the Deputy Chairman of the Russian Security Council, condemned the explosion on the messaging app Telegram as a "blatant act of war," and placed the blame on the United States for this tragic incident.
+Russia and the United Arab Emirates (UAE) called for an urgent meeting of the United Nations Security Council (UNSC).
+The King of Jordan, Abdullah II, said that the Middle East was "on the brink of falling into the abyss" amid fears that the conflict could escalate into a wider war involving other armed groups.
+Dmitry Medvedev, the Deputy Chairman of the Russian Security Council, condemned the explosion on the messaging app Telegram as a "blatant act of war", and placed the blame on the United States for this tragic incident.
 He emphasized that those who profit from wars in various countries and continents bear the ultimate responsibility for it.
 Furthermore, he criticized the reckless distribution of vast sums of money for weapons, which only serves to strengthen the military-industrial complex.
 Medvedev also highlighted the hypocrisy of those who claim to have a global mission to safeguard democratic values, specifically referring to the United States.

-In a similar vein, Maria Zakharova, the spokesperson for Russia's foreign ministry, recalled former US President Barack Obama's claim that American policies had made the world a much safer place and suggested that the explosion and other recent events have clearly demonstrated the fallacy of such claims.
-According to Reuters, the foreign ministry stated on Wednesday that Israel must present satellite images as evidence to disprove its involvement in the explosion.
-Dmitry Polyanskiy, the country's deputy envoy to the UN, mentioned on Twitter that Russia, along with the United Arab Emirates and China, has suggested the inclusion of a condemnation of the blast in a resolution drafted by Brazil, which calls for a "humanitarian pause" in the Israel-Hamas conflict.
-The resolution will be voted upon by the UN Security Council on Wednesday.
+In a similar vein, Maria Zakharova, the spokesperson for Russia's Foreign Ministry, recalled former U.S. President Barack Obama's claim that American policies had made the world a much safer place and suggested that the explosion and other recent events have clearly demonstrated the fallacy of such claims.
+According to Reuters, the foreign ministry said on Wednesday that Israel must present satellite images as evidence to disprove its involvement in the explosion.
+Dmitry Polyanskiy, the country's deputy envoy to the UN, mentioned on Twitter that Russia, along with the United Arab Emirates (UAE) and China, has suggested the inclusion of a condemnation of the blast in a resolution drafted by Brazil, which calls for a "humanitarian pause" in the Israel–Hamas conflict.
+The resolution was voted upon by the UNSC on Wednesday.